Skip to main content

 1. Buffer Monitor Configuration (for Clog Detection)

-Add the following configuration to the Klipper configuration file (e.g., printer.cfg) to monitor extruder status:
+Add the following configuration to the Klipper config file (e.g., printer.cfg) to monitor the extruder status:

 [extruder_stepper buffer_monitor]